In this article:

 Also, many people dread counting calories.
 If you are one of them, here are effective hacks to reduce your calorie intake.

-Your body will not only get the fiber it needs for so many functions, such as keeping your bowel movement regular and feeding your gut microbiota.
+You need this fiber to support various important functions, such as keeping your bowel movement regular and feeding your gut microbiota.

-It will also reap a rainbow of healthy micronutrients and phytochemicals, which will boost your immune system and protect you from oxidative stress.
+These vegetables will also supply a rainbow of healthy micronutrients and phytochemicals, which will boost your immune system and protect you from oxidative stress.
 Also, when your body gets what it needs, your hunger levels decrease.